Anatomy of goroutines in Go - Concurrency in Go

 // main execution stopped

-In the above program, we are creating 2 goroutines from 2 function calls in series.
+In this program, we are creating 2 goroutines from 2 function calls in series.
 Then we are scheduling any of the two goroutines and which goroutines to schedule is determined by the scheduler.
 This will yield the following result

 main execution started